The Shock of the New

-The Shock of the New is an eight-part documentary television series about the development of modern art written and presented in 1980 by Robert Hughes for the BBC, in association with Time-Life Films.
+The Shock of the New is an eight-part documentary television series about the development of modern art written and presented in 1980 by Australian art critic Robert Hughes for the BBC, in association with Time-Life Films.
+Hughes also wrote a book to accompany the series.
 It was produced by Lorna Pegram, who also directed three of the episodes.

-Overview

-The series took three years to create and Robert Hughes travelled about a quarter of a million miles during the filming to include particular places or people.
-The series also used archive footage of featured artists.

-The series was broadcast by the BBC in 1980 in the United Kingdom and by PBS in 1981 in the United States.
-It addressed the development of modern art since the Impressionists and was accompanied by a book of the same name; its combination of insight, wit and accessibility are still widely praised.
-Hughes remembers being directed by Pegram with her saying, "It's a clever argument, Bob dear, but what are we supposed to be looking at?".

 In 2004 Hughes created a one-hour update to The Shock of the New titled The NEW Shock of the New.

 Series outline

+The series addressed the development of modern art since the Impressionists and was accompanied by a book of the same name.

 The series consisted of eight episodes each one hour long (58 min approx).
 It was re-broadcast on PBS in the United States.
-In the three cases, where PBS changed the titles, they are given in square brackets below.
-Quotations are spoken by Martin Jarvis.
+In the three case where PBS changed the titles, they are given in square brackets below.
+Quotations are spoken by Judi Dench and Martin Jarvis.